darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * To build a "good" emulator, we want residual uncertainty to be small.
 In 1d this is easy, but in higher dimensions we need to choose *design points* to *fill space* efficiently so that there aren't big gaps in parameter space for which we don't have a simulator run
 * The naive approach to this problem is to construct a *Cartesian product design* where many levels of each variable are considered in turn, but this approach becomes unworkable in more than 2 or 3 dimensions
 * *Latin hypercube designs* (LHDs) are a good way to choose design points to fill space in an efficient way
-* In more than 2 dimensions, Cartesian product designs are a very inefficient way of covering the design space, and LHDs are much better.
-In other words, naive *parameter scans are bad --- don't do them!*
+* In more than 2 dimensions, Cartesian product designs (naive parameter scans) are a very inefficient way of covering the design space, and LHDs are much better.

 # A 2D Latin hypercube design